cavilosa/FSND/projects/02_trivia_api/starter/README.md

 ### Backend

 The `./backend` directory contains Flask and SQLAlchemy server.
+All backend code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/).
+The backend runs on `http://127.0.0.1:5000/` by default and is a proxy in the frontend configuration.

 ### Frontend

 The `./frontend` directory contains a complete React frontend to consume the data from the Flask server.

 ## Getting Started

+### Authentication
+This version of the application does not require authentication or API keys.

+### Environment Variables

+All environment variables are stored in the .env file and called in the code with python-dotenv library.
+In order to create the database path you will need your password, stored in the .env file on the root folder of the backend.

 ### Installing Dependencies